vjelic/TheRock-glog-fork/README.md

 # TheRock

-The HIP Environment and ROCm Kit - A lightweight open source build system for HIP and ROCm
+The HIP Environment and ROCm Kit - A lightweight open source build system for HIP and ROCm.

+We are currently in an **early preview state** but welcome contributors.
+Come try us out!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more info.

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit)](https://github.com/pre-commit/pre-commit)